 13. VEGGIE PLANET

-Situated quite far from any touristy stuff, but I took advantage of my visit to the Malacca Straits Mosque to come and sample the food.
+Situated quite far from any touristy stuff, but I took advantage of my visit to the Malacca Straits Mosque to come and sample the vegetarian food in Melaka.
 There are a few big malls nearby, so it’s a good rest option if you’re out and about shopping.
 The restaurant interior is beautiful, especially the room to the right of the entrance — the open air kitchen reminded me of Chelsea Market in NYC.
 The menu is mostly Chinese-Malay with a few western items thrown in for good measure.
 There is no dairy, but several dishes contain egg — they are clearly indicated however.
 The prices are cheap by western standards for such quality food, but the juices were really expensive.
 I had the nasi lemak and the energy rice porridge.
 Both were good, the tempeh in the nasi lemak especially so (crunchy and coated in Indian spices), and the rice porridge was wonderfully nourishing — full of veggies, herbs, tofu and sesame oil.
 Well worth the detour.

 14. NEW CENTURY ORGANIC MART